jash2105/Go-gRPC/README.md

-# grpc-go-chatgpt: Empowering Server-Client Communication with Go, ChatGPT, and gRPC
+# Go-gRPC : Empowering Server-Client Communication with Go, ChatGPT, and gRPC

 ## Introduction

-Welcome to `grpc-go-chatgpt`, an advanced project that revolutionizes server-client communication by harnessing the capabilities of Go, ChatGPT, and gRPC.
+Welcome to `Go-gRPC`, an advanced project that revolutionizes server-client communication by harnessing the capabilities of Go, ChatGPT, and gRPC.
 This cutting-edge solution is designed for rapid and dependable interactions between servers and clients, leveraging the formidable `gpt-3.5-turbo` model through the OpenAI API, all within the Go programming ecosystem.

 ## The Driving Force

-`grpc-go-chatgpt` emerged from the essential need to seamlessly integrate OpenAI's API with custom server-side features and transmit data efficiently to the frontend.
+`Go-gRPC` emerged from the essential need to seamlessly integrate OpenAI's API with custom server-side features and transmit data efficiently to the frontend.
 This project emphasizes prompt engineering and rule-based systems, making it a powerful tool for developers tackling similar challenges in their own projects and scenarios.

 ## Containerization and Deployment